geoffmbrown/RuralUFOs/DataClean.md

 # Data Cleaning Steps
 After webscraping NUFORC.org data using [NUFORCscrape.py](Webscrape/NUFORCscrape.py) the output data (NUFORCraw.csv) requires a lot of preparation before it can be used as an input dataset for GIS or text analysis.

 This file acts as a walkthrough for every step in the data cleaning process.
-I aim to document every spreadsheet formula, code snipped, and the reasoning behind many selection and exclusion decisions made while cleaning the data.
+I aim to document every spreadsheet formula, code snippet, and the reasoning behind many selection and exclusion decisions made while cleaning the data.
 Tools used include LibreOffice Spreadsheets (or Microsoft Excel), Python, and GoogleRefine.

+Datasets were saved after every step.
+Cleaned data is not available for download at the present moment.

 Data used in this example was gathered on 8-30-2018.